TouchnoteiOSTeam/swift-style-guide/README.markdown

   "have \(credits) credits available."
 ```

-## No Emoji
+## Emoji in Comments

-Do not use emoji in your projects.
-For those readers who actually type in their code, it's an unnecessary source of friction.
-While it may be cute, it doesn't add to the learning and it interrupts the coding flow for these readers.
+Emoji may be used in comments, but should not be used in actual code.

 ## Organization and Bundle Identifier